 “I saw a community at UNC Kenan-Flagler where the students are vested in each other’s success,” says Burris.

-Now, Burris’ attention is on helping fellow vets have an easier time when they begin the MBA Program and consider their future career away from the military.
-The Veterans Club has developed a mentorship program, in which every first-year student member is assigned to a second-year MBA student in the club.
+Burris focused is on helping fellow vets have an easier time when they begin the MBA Program and consider their future career away from the military.
+The Veterans Association has developed a mentorship program, in which every first-year student member is assigned to a second-year MBA student in the club.
 Members learn who their mentor will be two months before classes begin.

 “The first years have had incredible academic and internship recruiting success that I believe the mentorship program has contributed to,” says Burris.